 - 70–40% — bonds

-Tip: Regardless of how low-risk a portfolio may seem, you should always be prepared for potential loss.
+Tip: Regardless of how low-risk a portfolio may seem, you should always be prepared for potential losses.

-How to build your own diversified portfolio: 4 questions to ask
+How to build your own diversified portfolio: four questions to ask

-As you get ready to start building your own investment portfolio, here are four questions you should ask yourself.
+Here are four questions you should ask yourself as you get ready to start building your own investment portfolio.
 You can either tackle these considerations on your own or talk with a financial advisor who can help walk you through each step.

 1. What are my financial goals and current life stage?

-Investors with few long-term commitments may choose a more aggressive portfolio, while those with financial obligations like a mortgage may benefit from a more moderate approach.
+Investors with few long-term commitments may choose a more aggressive portfolio, while those with financial obligations such as a mortgage may benefit from a more moderate approach.

 2. How will my asset allocation look?